apache/druid/docs/operations/druid-console.md

 ## Datasources

-The datasources view shows all the datasources currently loaded on the cluster, as well as their sizes and availability.
+The **Datasources** view shows all the datasources currently loaded on the cluster, as well as their sizes and availability.
-From the datasources view, you can edit the retention rules, configure automatic compaction, and drop data in a datasource.
+From the **Datasources** view, you can edit the retention rules, configure automatic compaction, and drop data in a datasource.

 A datasource is partitioned into one or more segments organized by time chunks.
 To display a timeline of segments, toggle the option for **Show segment timeline**.